 Since Magento 2 ecommerce website development requires decent programming knowledge, you might also want to hire a Magento developer for this step or for the rest of the setup process.

 Every online store needs an eye-catching, mobile-friendly theme that will draw your customer’s attention.
 Magento marketplace offers plenty of free and paid themes that are all easy to install, compatible across browsers, user- and SEO-friendly, and multilingual.
 Just pick one, retrieve the access key, and copy it in the Extension Manager of your Magento store.
 Any theme or extension purchased on Magento marketplace will appear in the Extension Manager and can be installed in one click.

 You can also find some design features on the websites like TemplateMonster and ThemeForest, where themes are free and community-created.

 If providing a unique user experience is crucial for your brand, we recommend creating a custom-made theme from scratch.
 It might be costly and will require help from a Magento development agency (like Elogic!).
-Yet, ecommerce web design is the only 100% effective way to add uniqueness to your retail business.
+Yet, ecommerce web design is the only 100% effective way to add uniqueness to your retail business (find out the best design ideas for ecommerce website).

 To install a theme, you’ll need to upload theme files and folders to the server and configure it from the Admin panel.
 To use and activate a new design, go to the Admin Panel > Content > Configuration > Edit > Select your theme in the drop-down menu > Save.

 After you’ve implemented the core functionality in your Magento store, you will need to add extra functions to optimize your customer experience.
 That’s where Magento extensions come in handy.

 There are no must-have extensions; it all depends on your business needs.
 And unless you’re looking for something extraordinary (for which you’ll need to develop a custom module), Magento marketplace has many extensions to offer.
 They are easy to install and manage from the Extension Manager panel (see step #3).

 Among the top 20 free and paid Magento extensions, we’d like to highlight some extensions for the following categories: